A5873/PhantomGuard/README.md

 ⚠️ **Notice**: PhantomGuard is currently under active development.
 APIs may change, and new features are being added regularly.
 ## Features

-- Memory forensics and analysis
-- Network traffic monitoring
-- Rootkit detection
-- Container security analysis
-- System vulnerability scanning
-- Real-time system monitoring
+- **Advanced Memory Forensics**: Deep analysis of system memory to detect malicious code injection, hidden processes, and runtime anomalies
+- **Network Security Monitoring**: Real-time traffic analysis with anomaly detection and suspicious connection identification
+- **Rootkit Detection**: Comprehensive scanning for kernel-level and user-mode rootkits with syscall hook detection
+- **Container Security**: Analysis of container images and running containers for vulnerabilities and security misconfigurations
+- **Vulnerability Management**: System-wide scanning for known vulnerabilities with CVE matching and remediation guidance
+- **Real-time System Monitoring**: Continuous monitoring with customizable alerting and automated response capabilities
+- **Multi-platform Support**: Compatible with Linux, macOS, and Windows environments
+- **Performance Optimization**: Configurable resource usage with Rust-accelerated components for high-performance environments

 ## Implementation